rhutze-icims/float-fight/README.md

 # TODO:

+- Visually acknowledge that a move has been sent in the grid.
+- Don't let first move happen until both teams have started.
+- Check for valid ship placement before game starts
+- Create second column when lots of team selection buttons
 - Keyboard grid selection and space/click confirmation
 - Select active ship color before placing ship positions.
-- Check for valid ship placement before game starts
 - Protect network protocol from user-entered pipes
-- Create second column when lots of team selection buttons
-- Don't let first move happen until both teams have started.